hollyfgibbons/ANU-MAE-thesis-template/README.md

 A LaTeX template for the Master of Philosophy (Applied Epidemiology) (MAE) program at the Australian National University (ANU).
 The MAE thesis has an unusual structure with four independent field research projects, each with its own reference list.

----

-## About this template

-This template was created by me (Holly Gibbons, MAE 2025) to help future MAE students with formatting so they have more time to focus on their projects.
-This template will allow MAE Scholars get started with their thesis without having to build a LaTeX setup from scratch.
-The original code and structure are my own work which I used for my own thesis; Claude (Anthropic's AI assistant) was used to help develop and document the template.
+This template was created by me (Holly Gibbons, MAE 2025) to help future MAE students with formatting, allowing them to focus more on their projects.
+It enables MAE Scholars to get started on their thesis without needing to build a LaTeX setup from scratch.
+The original code and structure are my own work, developed for my thesis; Claude (Anthropic’s AI assistant) was used to assist in developing and documenting the template.

 If you run into any issues using this template, or if there is anything you would like to see added or improved, I would be very happy to hear from you: hollyfgibbons@outlook.com